jan-xyz/box/README.md

 #### Migration to different models

-By decoupling DTO from your internal model, you can connect your service to different endpoints and handlers.
+By decoupling DTO from your internal model, you can connect your service to different endpoints and transports.
 That is useful when the source of your information changes, e.g. by consuming from a different message bus.
 From experience, this happens a lot when micro-services migrate from one team to another or new major versions are introduced.